jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## Styling and Theming

-AdapTable provides 2 default themes ('Light' and 'Dark') but you can easily create your own custom themes.
+AdapTable provides 2 default themes ('Light' and 'Dark') but you can easily create your own custom themes (using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).

-AdapTable uses css variables - blah.

-In order for AdapTable to look right, you **always** have to import the index.css file:
+In order for AdapTable to look right, you **always** have to import the index.css file which contains the structural styles and, also, the (default) Light theme:

 ```tsx
 import "@adaptabletools/adaptable-react-aggrid/index.css"
 ```

-This contains the structural styles and, also, the (default) Light theme.

 If you want to use the Dark theme, you will need, also, to import: